Danyylka/duality-game-of-chains/README.md

-# duality-game-of-chains
+# Duality Chain Information
-Duality on Game of Chains ICS testnet
+Welcome to Duality's Game of Chains testnet!